 In this page, you will get a complete overview to learn the ISO 9001 Certification Requirements.
 Here we will assume that you are very familiar with the benefits of implementing an ISO Certification and that you understand Why ISO Certification is important.

-Step 2: Familiarity with Clauses for Certification
+Step 1: Overview of the 10 Clauses for Certification

 Now, depending on whether you have someone within the company who is familiar with the standard, it might be the time to look at hiring an ISO 9001 consultant.
 An experienced management consultant will be able to guide you through the clauses of the standard, helping you to ensure that you interpret the requirement within the standard in a way that benefits your company.